fanhuilong110/experimentalResults-WWW/README.md

 # experimentalResults-WWW
 A Novel Method for Solving the Multi-Commodity Flow Problem in Spatio-Temporal Dynamic Networks.
-The project contains experimental data, parameter settings and comparative experimental results
+The project contains experimental data, parameter settings and comparative experimental results.